mindspore-ai/docs/docs/mindformers/docs/source_en/appendix/conf_files.md

 ### Processor Configuration

 Processor is mainly used to preprocess the inference data of the input model.
-Since the Processor configuration items are not fixed, only the generic configuration items of Processor in MindFormers are explained here.
+Since the Processor configuration items are not fixed, only the generic configuration items of Processor in MindSpore Transformers are explained here.

 | Parameters              | Descriptions                                                                                                                                                                                                                      | Types   |
 |--------------------------------|--------------------------------------|-----|